-As part of setting the future direction of Ageas UK, the Executive undertook a strategic review of the Company in the second half of 2020 and into 2021, following which a new strategy was approved by the Ageas UK Boards.
+During 2022 the Ageas UK Executive continued to execute the three year strategy set by the Ageas UK Boards in 2021.
+Regular updates as to the progress of the strategy are reported to and considered by the Ageas UK Boards quarterly.
 The strategic purpose of the Company is aligned to that of the Ageas UK Group, which is to Understand People + Simplify Insurance.